Dead or Alive (franchise)

-The series revolves around the events of the Dead or Alive World Combat Championship, an international martial arts tournament where fighters from across the globe participate in for the title of world champion and large cash prizes.
+Set in the modern day, the series revolves around the events of the Dead or Alive World Combat Championship, an international martial arts tournament in which fighters from across the globe participate for the title of world champion and large cash prizes.
 The tournaments are held by the Dead or Alive Tournament Executive Committee (DOATEC).
 The conflict between the ninja competitors and DOATEC's personnel serves as the main focus of the series.